Hiring in Europe in 2025? Get our free guide to employment costs, net pay, and salary benchmarks across 36 European countries.

 Some employers have in place private health insurance schemes, but this is not mandatory and not standard.

-Employers need to make contributions on the basis of the total assessed cost of employee insurance, which is based on the evaluated degree of risk.
+Employers need to make contributions based on the total assessed cost of employee insurance, which is based on the evaluated degree of risk.

 The employer can demand medical examinations in only the following situations: